MarianoP26/final-project-ironhack/final-boiler-plate/README.md

 Refactor @Home now toggles between Tasks / Stats views.
 Created UserStats component mounted @Home.

-## Day 6: Plans
+## Day 6:
-- DONE: Deploy to Vercel.
+- Deploy to Vercel.
-- Style UserStats Component.
+- Style only layout UserStats Component.
 - Apply logic to UserStats.
+- Refactor @Home due to new logic coming from @UserStats.
+- Refactor @Navbar due to new logic coming from @UserStats.
+- Changed almost all placeholder icons to the build version icons instead.
+- @UserStats redirects to @Home with filters applied based on stat clicked to show @TaskItems meeting the criteria.
+- Added new filters @UserStats.

+## Day 7 Plans:
 - Create Tooltip component.

-## Plan for before end of project
 - Burger menu on filter panel for smaller devices.
+- Swap placeholders icons / text styles.
 - Improve general responsiveness in all components.
-- Swap placeholders icons / text styles.
 - Change / configure backgrounds images and stylings.
 - Basically, improve in general the UI/UX.
 - Add Logo Title @Signin & @Signup.
 - @TaskItem if timestamp = (0 minutes ago) then > "Just now" || "Less than a minute".
 - @TaskItem remove "pending" text.
+- If tasks is empty then show text to user > "Currently you have no tasks".

+## Plan for before end of project
 - Google signin method.
-- If tasks is empty then show text to user > "Currently you have no tasks".